-US-based biotechnology company Biogen is developing a biologics manufacturing facility in Luterbach near Solothurn, Switzerland.
+US-based biotechnology company Biogen developed a biologics manufacturing facility in Luterbach near Solothurn, Switzerland.

-With an investment of around CHF1.5bn ($1.5bn), the state-of-the-art facility is aimed to meet increasing demand for high-quality protein-based drugs or biologics that target severe neurodegenerative, haematological or autoimmune diseases.
+With an investment of around SFr1.5bn ($1.5bn), the state-of-the-art facility aims to meet the increasing demand for high-quality protein-based drugs or biologics that target severe neurodegenerative, haematological or autoimmune diseases.
 It is expected to triple Biogen’s biologics manufacturing capacity.

 Biogen first announced plans to develop the facility in July 2015.
-The necessary land was acquired by the end of 2015, and a construction permit was granted in February 2016.
+The necessary land was acquired by the end of 2015 and a construction permit was granted in February 2016.
 A ground-breaking ceremony for the facility was held in January 2016.
-Operations at the facility are expected to begin in 2019.
+Operations at the facility began in 2021.

 Location of Biogen’s biologics manufacturing facility in Switzerland

-Biogen’s biologics manufacturing facility is being built on the site of the former Borregaard pulp mill.
+Biogen’s biologics manufacturing facility is built on the former Borregaard pulp mill site.
 The site was chosen as it fulfilled all the requirements for developing a sustainable biotechnology facility, including sufficient land.

 Switzerland’s educational system, the availability of a skilled workforce and a supportive economic environment were other reasons considered when choosing the location.

-The facility is also situated near Biogen’s international headquarters in Zug, Switzerland, and is expected to generate manufacturing synergies for the company.
+The facility is also situated near Biogen’s international headquarters in Zug, Switzerland, and generates manufacturing synergies for the company.

 Details of Biogen’s manufacturing facility in Switzerland

-The production building will also include an administrative block and supply building (CUB), as well as other smaller buildings, including a sprinkler control centre and an emergency power system.
+The production building also includes smaller buildings such as a sprinkler control centre and an emergency power system.

-The modular production facility will house two cell manufacturing lines, each of which will be installed with four 15,000l bioreactors.
-The manufacturing lines will have a modular design that will allow them to adapt to expansions to meet future manufacturing demands.
+The modular production facility houses two cell manufacturing lines, each with four 18,500l bioreactors.
+The manufacturing lines have a modular design allowing them to adapt to expansions to meet future demands.

 Construction of Biogen’s Switzerland facility

-A total of 29,000m³ of concrete and 12,500t of steel is being used in the plant’s construction.
-The wall formwork will be made of a system called Mammut 350.
-It will include a 3.5m high-format panel and have an 8.75m² formwork surface.
+A total of 29,000m³ of concrete and 13,000 of steel were used in the plant’s construction.
+The wall formwork is made of a system called Mammut 350.
+It includes a 3.5m high-format panel and has an 8.75m² formwork surface.

-The production facility will require 101km-long pipes, 843km of cables, 2,600m-long dirt and rainwater pipes, four dirt and rainwater pumping stations, 600m-long extinguishing water pipes, 1,900m process wastewater pipes, and 3,000m-long drinking water and hydrant pipes.
+The production facility required 101km-long pipes, 843km of cables, 2,600m-long dirt and rainwater pipes, four dirt and rainwater pumping stations, 600m-long extinguishing water pipes, 1,900m process wastewater pipes, and 3,000m-long drinking water and hydrant pipes.

 Processing technology details

-The ultra-modern facility is expected to produce biologics using a four-step production process.
-The first step will involve inoculation and seed train operations to culture the mammalian cells using cultivation vessels and bioreactors of different sizes.
+The ultra-modern facility produces biologics using a four-step production process.
+The first step involves inoculation and seed train operations to culture the mammalian cells using cultivation vessels and bioreactors of different sizes.

 The purification phase involves the removal of impurities using a series of purification steps to ensure the products’ purity and suitability for human use.
-The product will then be transferred into specific containers and stabilised for final processing, which will involve filling, labelling and packaging.
+The product is then transferred into specific containers and stabilised for final processing, which involves filling, labelling and packaging.

 Contractors involved in the project

-US-based construction firm Jacobs was contracted to provide engineering, procurement and construction management (EPCM) services for the project.
+US-based construction firm Jacobs was contracted to provide the project’s engineering, procurement and construction management (EPCM) services.
 British energy management company ABEC was awarded a contract to provide the process equipment.

-German architect Burckhardt and Partner was subcontracted by Jacobs to coordinate the approval process, planning and realisation of the administration building.
+Jacobs subcontracted Swiss-German architect firm Burckhardt and Partner to coordinate the administration building’s approval process, planning and realisation.
 US-based environmental and speciality contractor Mavo was commissioned to provide the design plan.

 German construction company Marti Solothurn provided construction services, while energy company Siemens provided the Desigo CC building management platform.

-Germany-based MEVA Schalungs-Systeme provided the wall formwork and security system, while Bilfinger Industrial Services Schweiz was contracted to supply and install the heat and cold insulation for various plant components.
+Germany-based engineering company MEVA Schalungs-Systeme provided the wall formwork and security system while industrial services provider Bilfinger Industrial Services Schweiz was contracted to supply and install the heat and cold insulation for various plant components.

 Other contractors involved in the project are WAM Planer und Ingenieure, Wanner, Terre Alpiq InTec, Gruner, Marti, STS Group, Geopoint, GRP Ingenieure, BSB and Partner, Farner Consulting, FOPPA, and Amstein and Walthert Bern.